Monument to the Conquerors of Space: The monument reflected in other media

 The Monument to the Conquerors of Space is featured on the 1967 10 kopeck piece, one of the series of the commemorative coins issued to celebrate the 50th anniversary of the October Revolution.
 This coin has the distinction of being the smallest-denomination commemorative coin ever minted in the Soviet Union.
 (It was the smallest coin in the 1967 series—the only time commemorative fractional currency coins were ever produced in the USSR.
 All later commemorative coins were either 1 rouble, or a higher denomination).

-The Monument is also featured in the music video "Go West" by Pet Shop Boys.
+The Monument is featured in the 1993 music video "Go West" by Pet Shop Boys.

 Also monument featured in the music video "Sweet Lullaby" by Deep Forest.

 The monument was depicted on the home kit for the Russia national football team for the 2014 FIFA World Cup on the front of the shirts in different shades of maroon.

 The monument also featured on the back page of the 1964, no. 11, Soviet Woman.